jalombar/starsmasher/documentation/installation.md

 https://en.wikipedia.org/wiki/CUDA

-the NVIDIA GTX 1070 has a computability version of 6.1. then in the string there is written “NVCCFLAGS := -arch=sm_61”.
+the NVIDIA GTX 1070 has a computability version of 6.1.
+Then in the string there is written “NVCCFLAGS := -arch=sm_61”.
 If you have a different graphic card, this number must be change according to the computability version as the Wikipedia page says, or the gravity won’t be calculated and your stars will explode.
 Then, if you have a GeForce GTX 950m, like me, write:

 ```
 NVCCFLAGS := -arch=sm_50